FSC LABELS – DO YOU KNOW THE DIFFERENCE?

 - harvested in violation of traditional and civil rights;

 - harvested in forests where high conservation values (HCVs) are threatened;

 - harvested in forests being converted to plantations or non-forest use;

 - harvested in forests where genetically modified trees are planted.

 Why are there three FSC labels?

 One day, we hope that every product will be labelled FSC 100%.
-But, right now, we have to be realistic about supply versus demand.
-Certifying a forest takes time and, of course, we also need to wait for trees to grow.
-But the more you choose FSC-certified products, the more companies will want to meet that demand and will work to be become FSC certified.
+The more you choose FSC-certified products, the more companies will want to meet that demand and will work to be become FSC certified.

 Whichever FSC label is on your product, you can be sure that you’re supporting a product that has not been manufactured at the expense of the forest, or the animals, plants, and people who rely on it.
 So keep an eye out for the FSC label on your next trip to the supermarket, furniture store, or coffee shop.
 We all make choices every day – and now, when you see any of the three FSC labels, you can make a choice that helps take care of the world’s forests.

 Any company that wants to add the FSC label to any of the products it makes must first receive chain of custody (CoC) certification.
 This certification proves it is sourcing materials from FSC-certified forests, recycling and/or controlled sources and is following FSC-defined best practice throughout the production process and supply chain.
 But it does not mean that all products they produce would need to be of these materials.

-Only products that use FSC-certified materials can carry the on-product label.
+Only those products that use FSC-certified materials can carry the FSC on-product label.
 So, just because one product carries it, does not mean all products from the same company are made from responsibly sourced materials.
-You still need to look for the FSC logo on individual products to find out which come from responsible sources and which do not, even if the same company makes both products.
+You still need to look for the FSC logo on individual products to find out which are FSC certified and which are not.